+On Wednesday, May 29th, 2018, President Donald Trump signed the “Right to Try Act,” a measure aimed at helping terminally ill patients access to drug treatments that are yet to be fully approved by the Food and Drug Administration (FDA).
 How does the newly passed “Right to Try Act” affect psilocybin?
-On Wednesday May 29th, 2018, President Donald Trump signed the “Right to Try Act,” a measure aimed at helping terminally ill patients access drug treatments that are yet to be fully approved by the Food and Drug Administration.

 Psilocybin is an “Eligible Investigation Drug” under the Right to Try Act

-Notably, the new law allows those with a life-threatening diseases to use an “eligible investigation drug” that has not received full approval from the Food and Drug Administration.
-The term ‘eligible investigational drug’, as defined by the new law, means a drug:
+Notably, the new law allows those with life-threatening diseases to use an “eligible investigation drug” that has not received full approval from the FDA.
+The term ‘eligible investigational drug’ as defined by the new law means a drug:

 “. . .(A) for which a Phase 1 clinical trial has been completed . . . [or several other criteria have been met].”

 Phase 1 clinical trials have been conducted for psilocybin